 - Have a value of less than $400

 As of 2018, ePacket shipping is available to the United States and 35 other countries:

 I strongly recommend choosing products with ePacket delivery available.

 Dig into product research

 You’ve done a lot of research finding and validating your niche, plus all the social media research you did on Day 2.
 That means you have a pretty solid idea of ‘what’s happening’ in that niche and what kinds of products are popular.

-So when you start your product searches, you can just type in what you’ve been seeing and looking at specific products that are available.
-And evaluate them through the lens we discussed above, about the product, supplier, and shipping.
+So when you start your product research, you can just type in what you’ve been seeing and look at specific products that are available.
+Evaluate them through the lens we discussed above, about the product, supplier, and shipping.

 Search via Oberlo